2025 Harrisburg mayoral election: General election

-The general election campaign has been quiet.
-Miller has called for additional debates, telling WGAL he was available for a debate on September 30th.
-Williams refused, informing the station that she will not debate, as there have already been enough debates.
+Miller called for additional debates, telling WGAL he was available for a debate on September 30.
+Williams refused, informing the station that she will not debate.
 In a statement released by the city, Williams stated, “I simply do not care what he has to say.
 He wants publicity, and I am not giving it to him.
 Sorry, Dan, but I will not give you the platform you so desperately need.
 My focus is the City of Harrisburg, not some time-consuming back-and-forth banter with Dan Miller.”